rolandsolace/solace-azure-quickstart/README.md

 </a>

 The fields that you need to fill out are:
-1. Resource Group - A new group, or an existing group that will be available in the pulldown menu once "Use existing" is selected.
+1. Resource Group - A new group, or an existing group that will be available from the pull-down menu once "Use existing" is selected.
 2. Location - Select region most suitable to you.
-3. Storage Account Name – New or existing storage account, your VHD will be stored here.
+3. Storage Account Name – New or existing storage account, where your VHD will be stored.
-4. Admin Username - Username for the virtual Machine.
+4. Admin Username - Username for the virtual Machine(s).
-5. Admin Password - Password for the virtual Machine and for the admin CLI user.
+5. Admin Password - Password for the virtual Machine(s) and for the admin CLI user.
-6. Security Group Name – New or existing security group, VMR default ports will be made publicly available.
+6. Security Group Name – New or existing security group, where VMR default ports will be made publicly available.
-7. DNS Name for Load Balancer – Used for the public DNS name for the virtual machine.
+7. DNS Label for LB IP – Used for the public DNS name of the Load Balancer.
-7. DNS Label for Public IP – Used for the public DNS name for the virtual machine.
+7. DNS Label for VM IP – Used for the public DNS name of each virtual Machine(s).
-8. CentOS version – Use Centos 7.2 or CentOS 7.3
+8. CentOS Version – Use CentOS 7.2, 7.3, or 7.4.
-9. VM Size – Use Standard_D2_V2 or Standard_F2s
+9. VM Size – Use Standard_D2_v2, Standard_D2_v3, Standard_F2s, or Standard_F2s_v2
 10. Solace VMR URI – The URI link from the registration email received during Step 1 of the install process.
-11. Deployment Model - High Availability, Single Node
+11. Deployment Model - High Availability or Single Node.

 After completing the template fields and accepting the legal terms, you need to purchase the deployment, the cost will only be related to the Azure instance costs.